MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 18: 24.10.19
+* Continued the styling section of the Udemy React course (35%)
+* Finished the last challenge in the Eloquent Javascript book in chapter 4.
+I couldn't solve it, but I was not far away from one of the solutions.
+The solution in the book was way over my head.
+It was a disappointment but I didn't let it get to me the way I did a couple of days ago.
+* Started a new chapter in Eloquent JAvascript.

 ## Day 17: 23.10.19
 * Continued the styling section of the Udemy React course (33%)
 * Spent most of the day trying to do the chapter challenges in Eloquent Javascript.
 It went a bit better today.
 I managed to solve some recursion challenges and I learned a lot about objects, functions and different expressions in loops.